 The Seabury data shows that the growth in the cargo markets has been substantial.
 Asia to US has grown 14 per cent, Asia to Europe 16 per cent, and Asia to SAMEA is 15 per cent, while intra-Asia by 13 per cent.
 IATA forecasts growth for 2017 versus last year of 6.5 per cent.
 This is all linked to capacity and demand; capacity only grew by four per cent while demand grew by 12 per cent.

 The reasons for growth in demand in China are the global recovery and especially the strong US dollar this year, which is boosting trade with the US.
 The other thing is that e-commerce is booming, and the sales are set to increase 23 per cent this year.
 The uptick has been accompanied by more time sensitivity as consumer expectations grow – people want their purchases quickly.
 Not only that, it is bi-directional, and ironing out the traditional directional demand issue.
 Additionally, we’ve seen shipping companies rationalise sea freight capacity, and that is helping us as well.

 It means we have seen a double-digit improvement in revenue, tonnage is up 11 per cent, and yield is up by around eight per cent, but we only have the capacity to grow by two per cent.
 We are perceiving the market from the last quarter of 2016 to now to be similar to the last big peak, which was in 2010.
 That was the biggest peak in air cargo’s history, but we are already beyond that.

 We are being approached by major shippers to protect space for their exports in partnership with carriers and agents.
 This is an indication that they have concerns about capacity when getting their products to market.
-Our challenge, and other carriers operating out of China and Hong Kong, is that we have to strike a balance between capacity and demand and keep a sustainable operation.
+Our challenge, and other carriers operating out of the Chinese mainland and Hong Kong, is that we have to strike a balance between capacity and demand and keep a sustainable operation.

 The view from Europe